thiagokokada/dotfiles/README.md

 This is my repository containing some configuration files that I use on my *nix systems.
 Since this is to be used by myself, I sometimes hardcode strings (like my name/e-mail on my .gitconfig file), so this repo probably shouldn't be used by you without modifications.

 Why all files on this repo are hidden?
 This is because this repo is supposed to be clonned on $HOME directory directly, instead to clone to some folder and using symlinks/shell voodoo to put the files on the correct place.
 This has some advantages (it's easier to manage files, especially if you use Zsh+Git integration like me), but this also means it's more difficult to other people to use this repo without forking it.
-And well, this is a dotfile repo, so it makes sense to README.md to be a dotfile too.
+And well, this is a dotfile repo, so it makes sense that almost every file here is a dotfile.

 ## Dependencies